Then the high-born lady saw them play the wounding game,

 Mitochondrial DNA holds so many secrets and provides testers with information you can’t possible discover about your ancestors any other way.
 Males and females can both test.
 If you haven’t taken the full sequence mitochondrional DNA test, please consider doing so.

-You can click here to order a the mtFull Sequence test or upgrade an existing test to the full sequence level.
+You can click here to order the mtFull Sequence test or upgrade an existing test to the full sequence level.